MohawkTSDB/mohawk/backend/README.md

 MOck HAWKular, a Hawk[ular] with a mohawk, is a metrics storage engine that uses a plugin architecture for data storage and a Hawkular based RESTful API as the primary interface.

 ## Backends

-Mohawk can use different backends for different use cases.
+Mohawk can use different [backends](/backend) for different use cases.
 Different backends may vary in speed, persistancy and scalability.
-Mohawk use a [RESTful API](/examples/REST.md) identical to Hawkular, inheriting Hawkular's echosystem of clients and plugins.
+Mohawk use a subset of Hawkular's [RESTful API](/examples/REST.md), inheriting Hawkular's echosystem of clients and plugins.

 ## Backend Development